privacyguides/privacyguides.org/docs/ai-chatbots.md

 - Should be accessible over Tor.
 - Should not require JavaScript.
-- Providers should self-host open-source models.
+- Providers should only have open-source models.
 - No rate limit